hamidafzal/riparian-restoration-Causal-Effect/README.md

 riparian forest restoration effects on vegetation health using satellite data.

-The analysis implements an **inverse probability of treatment weighting (IPTW)** difference‑in‑differences design to estimate time‑varying **Average Treatment Effects on the Treated (ATTs)**.
+The analysis implements an **inverse probability of treatment weighting (IPTW)** difference‑in‑differences (DiD) design to estimate time‑varying **Average Treatment Effects on the Treated (ATTs)**.

 ---